laurio/malli/README.md

 ## Schema AST

+**NOTE**: Map Syntax / SchemaAST is considered as alpha and subject to change.

 Implemented with protocol `malli.core/AST`.
 Allows lossless round-robin with faster schema creation.

 **NOTE**: For now, the AST syntax in considered as internal, e.g. don't use it as a database persistency model.